aliseyhann/motoko/README.md

-basic to-do app in motoko for intro
+basic to-do app in motoko